 Amounts collected on CBP Form 3419ALT are not refundable by postmasters.
 An addressee who requests a refund of duty should be advised to make application to the customs office that issued the mail entry forms within 90 days from the date the duty is paid.
 If a refund is claimed for damage, it is suggested that the package be forwarded with the application.
 Any addressee wishing to abandon the package to the government should so state in the application.

-If the addressee wishes to request a refund of duty from the Customs Service and intends to file an indemnity claim with the Postal Service, he or she must present the contents, container, and complete wrapping to the postmaster for the inspection in conjunction with the preparation of PS Form 1000, Domestic or International Claim.
+If the addressee wishes to request a refund of duty from the Customs Service and intends to file an indemnity claim with the Postal Service, he or she must present the contents, container, and complete wrapping to the postmaster for the inspection in conjunction with the preparation of PS Form 2855, International Claim for Indemnity.
 Following this inspection, the postmaster accepting the claim will provide the claimant with a statement to the effect that:

 - The Postal Service has accepted the damage claim and has received the abandoned merchandise;

 - The package and its wrapper and contents with no commercial value have been presented to and retained by the Postal Service; and

 - The documents, including the customer’s yellow receipt copy of CBP Form 3419ALT, indicated that customs duty in the stated amount was paid by the customer.

 Note: This statement, which is to be provided to the customer by the postmaster, is to accompany the customer’s application to the Customs Service for refund of duty.
 If this statement accompanies the application, the presentation of the abandoned articles is not required by the Customs Service.

 A request for refund of duty paid will be considered by the Customs Service when merchandise covered by CBP Form 3419ALT is abandoned, provided: